savente93/spec0-schedule/readme.md

+# NOTE
+these changes have since been accepted into https://github.com/scientific-python/spec0-action and therefore this one is no longer maintained.
+The repo will exist for some time as an archive and eventually be removed.
+Please post any issues or PRs there.

 # SPEC 0 Support Schedule

 This repository provides human- and machine-readable artifacts for the [SPEC 0 support schedule](https://scientific-python.org/specs/spec-0000/) endorsed by the [Scientific Python Project](https://github.com/scientific-python/).